litestar-org/polyfactory/README.md

 </div>
 <!-- markdownlint-restore -->

+Polyfactory is a simple and powerful mock data generation library, based around type hints and supporting dataclasses, typed-dicts, Pydantic models and more.

-This library offers factories for mock data generation using python type hints.
-It part of the LiteStar-API project and is actively maintained by a community of maintainers and contributors.
+Polyfactory part of the Litestar project and as such actively maintained by a community of maintainers and contributors.

 ## Example